-In service since 1887, trams are one of the earliest forms of public transportation in Seville, the capital and largest city of the autonomous region of Andalusia, Spain.
+In service since 1887, trams are the earliest form of public transportation in Seville, the capital and largest city of the autonomous region of Andalusia, southern Spain.

 The Seville tramway covers a total distance of 2.2 km and (1.4 mi) consists of just five stops: Plaza Nueva, Archivo de Indias, Puerta de Jerez, Prado de San Sebastián and San Bernardo.
 It is served by five Urbos 3 trams, all of which were manufactured by the Spanish company CAF.
 The annual ridership is about 4.5 million passengers.

 Official website: Tussam

 These are affiliate links.
 See disclosures for more information.